-This new triangle leans in the direction of the tree’s movement – that is to the left.
+This new triangle leans in the direction of the tree’s movement – to the left.
 The bottom of the triangle on the left is where the lowest branch is.
 The bottom of the triangle on the right is where the lowest branch on that side.
 And the top of the tree is roughly where the top of the largest tree is.

-Figure 10 now shows the front of the triangle is flatter – and closer to the trunk.
+The last photo shows the front of the triangle is flatter – and closer to the trunk.
 That’s why you can see the trunk and branches.
 Again, the tree is larger than this triangle, but the branches are shaped such that it can’t be much smaller without dramatically reducing the length of the existing branches.

 Another alternative is to grow the tree a couple of inches larger so we have a larger triangle.
 That’s what I’m going to do.